onetapbeyond/gen_metrics/bench/README.md

 ## GenMetrics Runtime Performance Summary

-When GenMetrics is activated, varying degress of runtime overhead *may* be incurred by the application being monitored if the rate of GenServer or GenStage calls within the application is sufficiently high.
-So the obvious next question becomes, what exactly do we mean by a sufficiently high rate of calls?
+When GenMetrics is activated, varying degress of runtime overhead *may* be incurred by the application being monitored if the rate of GenServer or GenStage callbacks within the application is sufficiently high.
+So the obvious next question becomes, what exactly do we mean by a sufficiently high rate of callbacks?
 The discussion of results for each of the following benchmark tests explores this topic in detail.

-## GenMetrics + Synchronous Calls
+## GenMetrics + Synchronous Callbacks

 Before diving in to the benchmarks themselves it is important to highlight one key runtime behaviour related to the GenMetrics library.
-By default, GenMetrics does not monitor synchronous (blocking) calls on `GenServer` or `GenStage` applications.
-However, synchronous call monitoring can be activated, using the `synchronous: true` option.
+By default, GenMetrics does not monitor synchronous (blocking) callbacks on `GenServer` or `GenStage` applications.
+However, synchronous callback monitoring can be activated, using the `synchronous: true` option.

 ## GenServer Benchmarks